 Apply for a Veterans ID Card - Gov.uk An HM Armed Forces Veteran Card is free to apply for and is a way to prove that a veteran has served in the UK Armed Forces.
 The card can make it quicker and easier to apply for support as a veteran.

-You can currently only apply for a Veteran Card if you have a UK address.
+Veterans can currently only apply for a Veteran Card if they have a UK address.
 Veterans who do not have a UK address will be able to apply later this year.

-When you apply, veterans will be asked for:
+When they apply, veterans will be asked for:

-- service number for your last period of service - · National Insurance number - the approximate year they started and ended their service it does not have to be exact - a recent digital passport style photo, showing your head and shoulders
+- service number for their last period of service - National Insurance number - the approximate year they started and ended their service it does not have to be exact - a recent digital passport style photo, showing their head and shoulders veterans-uk@mod.gov.uk Telephone: 0808 1914 218 Monday to Friday, 8am to 4pm

 Contact the Veterans UK Helpline if they cannot apply online.
-They'll send a form that can be returned by post.
+They will send a form that can be returned by post.